mikeytusa/MicroSite/README.md

   <li>Apache Web Server</li>
 </ul>

 MicroSite is meant to be a quick starting point for building static websites from scratch.
-You can use whatever frontend frameworks you want just added in their required dependancies as well as any Javascript framworks you'd like to work with.
+You can use whatever frontend frameworks you want.
+Just add in their required dependancies as well as any Javascript frameworks you'd like to work with.

 <strong>Five pages have been created for reference and to serve as a starting point:</strong>